ShuaibShaban/Banking-App/README.md

 #### Installations
 - `clone` or `fork` the repo of my project by opening your terminal / Command Line Interface on your computer.

+- Click on the live linkl deployment `bank-of-flatiron-chi.vercel.app`.

 - Clone the repository by using this `git clone https://github.com/ShuaibShaban/Flat-Iron-Bank`

 - you then change directory to the folder of the repository: